 | || |

 Ready to replace your water-thirsty lawn with sustainable, drought-tolerant landscaping?
-Livermore Municipal Water and the California Water Service Company is participating with Tri-Valley water wholesaler Zone 7 Water Agency to offer rebates of up to $500 for a single-family residnece and $3,000 for a business or mulit-family property.
-For details, check out the Lawn Conversion Rebate
+Livermore Municipal Water and the California Water Service Company is participating with Tri-Valley water wholesaler Zone 7 Water Agency to offer rebates for a single-family residence and for a business or multi-family property.
+For details, check out the Lawn Conversion Rebate webpage.

 The following tips are from the U.S. Environmental Protection Agency's Water Use Efficiency Program: